 A diagnosis of acute flaccid myelitis can be made with the observation of weakness of the limbs, decreased reflexes and poor muscle tone on exam.
 Evidence of injury to the spinal cord can be confirmed using a magnetic resonance imaging (MRI) scan.
 A distinctive pattern is seen in the spinal cord, with a butterfly-shaped pattern of abnormality affecting the gray matter.
 Cerebrospinal fluid (CSF) testing is typically done to search for infections and rule out other causes.

-To date, there have been no systematic studies of medical treatment for acute AFM.
+To date, there have been no controlled studies of medical treatments for AFM.
 Intravenous immunoglobulin (IVIG) may be used to try to build up the body’s resistance to viruses.
-Medications typically used for the treatment of transverse myelitis (TM) have been tried in AFM with mixed results.
+Medications typically used for the treatment of transverse myelitis (TM), including steroids and plasma exchange, have been tried in AFM with mixed results.

 The key to treatment of AFM is early initiation of physical and occupational therapy (PT and OT).
 Early intervention may begin to restore function to affected limbs and improve daily functioning, even if it is not possible to regain full muscle function.
 Patients can continue to improve with PT and OT months to years following their initial illness.
 Some patients benefit from surgical interventions such as nerve or tendon transfer.

-Publications regarding longer-term outcomes and prognosis in children with acute flaccid myelitis are early in development and, thus far, only provide data for 6 to 12 months from onset.
-While most reports suggest that patients regain some strength over time, many do not recover full function.
-The most involved extremity (arm/leg) is generally the least likely to recover.
+The outcome for children with AFM is variable.
+While most reports suggest that patients regain some strength over time, many do not recover full function: the most involved extremity (arm/leg) is generally the least likely to recover.

 At Children’s Hospital of Philadelphia (CHOP), your child will see experienced team of experts who specialize in conditions associated with inflammation of the brain and spinal cord such as AFM.
 We are involved with national and international efforts to better understand AFM, its cause, and the use of various treatments and therapies.